nknezek/location_history_heatmap/README.md

 September 2014

-This code uses location history data from google.com/locationhistory .
+This code uses location history data from google.com/locationhistory, based on the project [here](https://github.com/theopolisme/location-history-visualizer).

 In it’s current form, you must go to the website and download your kml location history for each 30 day period.

 1. visit google.com/locationhistory and download the .kml file.